Technology

 Find out which are rated as the best trampoline brands.

-What size trampoline?
+What size should I get?

-Trampolines come in standard sizes: 6ft, 8ft, 10ft, 12ft and 14ft.
+Trampolines come in standard sizes: 6ft, 8ft, 10ft, 12ft, 13ft and 14ft.
 Springfree trampolines come in different sizing options.
-It's worth noting that this tends to be measured by the diameter of the actual jumping surface, and excludes the surrounding springs and padding, so take that into account when measuring the size you can fit into your garden.
+It's worth noting that the size tends to be measured by the diameter of the actual jumping surface, and excludes the surrounding springs and padding, so take that into account when measuring the size you can fit into your garden.

 The other thing to note is that the wider trampolines get, the higher their netting and base tends to be.